Tuesday, March 20, 2018

 Bulan

-god of death
+god of death in Mythology

 Sidapa was a deity venerated in the Pre-colonial Philippines, mainly in the Visayas area.
 His worship spread to Bicol and as far as Taal ( The descendants of the Visayans sailed far and settled by Lake Taal spread out in two general directions: one group settling later around Laguna de Bay, and another group pushing southward into the Bicol Peninsula.)